 "Can you give tips on how to stay connected when you feel irritable?
 I'm not yelling, but I’m not as respectful as I think I should be." – Katherine

-We all have irritable days, when we find ourselves reacting to
+We all have irritable days, when we find ourselves reacting to our

-connecting is the last thing we feel like doing.
+is the last thing we feel like doing.

 As long as you catch yourself, apologize, and get yourself back on track, the humans who love you will forgive you.
-In fact, the way you repair those
+In fact, the way you repair those small

-small relationship ruptures will teach your child some essential lessons about life and love.
+relationship ruptures will teach your child some essential lessons about life and love.